b-etz/mimic/README.md

 The hardware is licensed under the [CERN-OHL-P version 2](https://ohwr.org/cern_ohl_p_v2.txt).

 Please see both license agreements for information on warranty, and liability, disclaimers.
+As with all tools for hardware reverse engineering, act on this information only with the written consent of the owner(s) of the target equipment.

 ## Background Info (unaffiliated)
 [Laundry Card hack - Hak5 Forums](https://forums.hak5.org/topic/10817-laundry-card-hack/)